k21971/EvilHack/doc/evilhack-changelog.md

 - New monsters: several new drow-based creatures
 - Fix: cave lizards can wear barding
 - Fix: crash in mount_steed() checking for forged artifact barding
+- Fix: a couple crash bugs related to breaking objects and poisoned/tainted status